bgonzalezbustamante/chilean-ministers/README.md

 ## Metadata and Preservation

 This data set is stored with version control on a GitHub repository.
-Furthermore, a Digital Object Identifier is provided by Zenodo.
+Furthermore, a Digital Object Identifier `DOI` is provided by Zenodo.
 The structure of the repository is detailed below.

 ``` r
 chilean-ministers